Jumpstart Grant submissions are accepted on a rolling basis.

 Investigators who will be doing work at hospitals in which they are not employed may need to obtain credentials.
 Such investigators are encouraged to begin that process well in advance of the start date of the project as the process may take several months.

-Each proposal must be submitted by faculty from one of the ACCEL partner institutions: the University of Delaware, Nemours, Christiana Care Health System, and the Medical University of South Carolina (MUSC).
+Each proposal must be submitted by faculty from one of the ACCEL partner institutions: the University of Delaware, Nemours, Christiana Care Health System, Delaware State University, and the Medical University of South Carolina (MUSC).
 Proposals that include investigators from multiple partner institutions are especially encouraged and are given priority.

 The Project lead for a Jumpstart award may not concurrently have research funding from other IDeA Program award mechanisms (e.g., INBRE, COBRE, CTR).